2026 Exterior House Paint Color Trends

 When choosing a color for your exterior, pick colors that complement your neighborhood, but don’t copy them.
 Drive around your neighborhood and see which colors your neighbors have chosen.
 Avoid using those shades because you don’t want every house on the street to look the same.
 It devalues a neighborhood!
 Instead, choose colors that complements what your neighborhood is doing.
 Likewise, choose colors that are fitting with your neighborhood.
 If you live in a high-end contemporary neighborhood, for example, a coastal blue color may be too different in the area.

-This next color surprises me as a trending exterior paint color for 2024.
-But then, I was really surprised when I saw green kitchens starting to trend.
-I never thought green kitchens would be a thing but here we are and 3 years later, green kitchens are still going strong.
+Sage green, and various greens for that matter, have been trending since 2025, and they are still popular.
+Especially greens that compliment your natural environment as we go steer away from the cool grays and blacks that we saw in the past.
 The trending green seems to be sage green which is a beautiful green gray combination and blends beautiful with nature.
-Sage green was thrusted on the scene when Benjamin Moore announced October Mist as their Color of the Year 2021, and Sherwin Williams announced Evergreen Fog as their Color of the Year 2022, a year later.
+Sage green was thrusted on the scene when Benjamin Moore announced October Mist as their Color of the Year 2021, and Sherwin Williams announced Evergreen Fog as their Color of the Year 2022, a year later but we’re seeing all different shades of green.

 Photo: Benjamin Moore